 Cold sores, which are also called fever blisters, are caused by the herpes simplex virus (HSV-1).
-Before they appear on the skin, they cause a tingling feeling and a reddish tint on skin.
-They will eventually become red, bubbed blisters in and around the mouth.
+Before they appear on the skin, they cause a tingling feeling and a reddish tint on the skin.
+They will eventually become red, bubbled blisters in and around the mouth.
 After initially contracting the virus, you may develop a herpes sore on your lip for a variety of reasons, such as stress, trauma to the face, flu, or a fever.
 The lesions usually last from 7-14 days, then disappear.

 How Cold Sores Spread

-The HSV-1 virus can spreads through contact with a person who has an active blister.
+The HSV-1 virus can spread through contact with a person who has an active blister.
 The virus enters the body through broken skin or saliva.
 Sharing beverages, eating utensils, or kissing can spread the virus.
 In some cases, the virus can remain dormant for years before symptoms appear.

 There are ways to prevent contracting HSV-1 and treat cold sores, but there is currently no cure.
 If you’ve contracted the virus, you may not experience symptoms for years.